kavitmehta/hyperink/README.md

 # hyperink
-This is a basic HTML,CSS and BOOTSTRAP based theme project
+This is a basic HTML,CSS,javascript & BOOTSTRAP based theme project